Haffi112/brandarar/README.md

 # Schema
 For each joke, the following details are required:

-The joke itself
+- The joke itself
-Source (if available, where the joke was found or who made it) A tag indicating the characteristics of the joke.
+- Source (if available, where the joke was found or who made it)
+- Explanation (why the joke is funny), not required, but can be useful to teach neural networks to explain Icelandic jokes.
+- A tag indicating the characteristics of the joke.
 This information allows users to filter out inappropriate jokes or to find, for example, jokes that could particularly appeal to children.

 # Do you want to add a joke?
 Add the joke to [brandarar.jsonl](brandarar.jsonl) and send a pull request.